|

 I have no selfish motives."

-"None at all," she told him.
-And he took her in his arms and
+“None at all,” she told him.
+He took her in his arms and held

-held her tightly before going to Susan and putting the proposal to her
+her tightly before going to Susan and putting the proposal to her that

-that gave her a shred of hope where before it was hopeless.
+gave them all a shred of hope where before it was hopeless.

-that means it doesn't have to be you," she added.
-"It could
+“But that means it doesn’t have to be you,” she added.

 expendable."